 The NCA acts in accordance with the EPBC Act to ensure that it does not take any action that has, will have or is likely to have an adverse impact upon the identified heritage values (National and/or Commonwealth) of any place in its ownership or control.
+Any unforeseen disturbances to heritage values, including accidental disturbances or damage from natural disasters, should be reported to the NCA's Statutory Planning & Heritage team.
+The NCA Statutory Planning & Heritage team should decide whether consultation with the Commonwealth Department responsible for the EPBC Act (currently the Department for Environment and Energy) is required.

-The Significant impact guidelines 1.1-Matters of National Environmental Significance, 2013 (prepared by the department responsible for the EPBC Act) provides guidance and outlines the self-assessment process to any person who proposes to take an action to decide whether or not they should submit a referral to the department responsible for the EPBC Act for a decision by the Minister.
+The Significant impact guidelines 1.1-Matters of National Environmental Significance, 2013 (prepared by the department responsible for the EPBC Act) provides guidance and outlines the selfassessment process to any person who proposes to take an action to decide whether or not they should submit a referral to the department responsible for the EPBC Act for a decision by the Minister.
 An action will require approval from the minister if the action has, will have, or is likely to have, a significant impact on a matter of national environmental significance.